cr3eperall/zmk-feature-hall-effect/README.md

 - `he,input-processor-gamepad-forwarder`: Send a joystick or analog trigger event proportional to the switch height, emulating a gamepad
 - `he,input-processor-mouse-forwarder`: Send X,Y, vertical or horizontal wheel event proportional to the switch height

 ## Behaviors
 - `he,behavior-gamepad-btn`: Send a gamepad button event
-- `he,behavior-set-pulse`: Set the pulse mode of `he,kscan-he-direct-pulsed` (turn off the enable pin after the read is done / keep the enable pin always on)
+- `he,behavior-pulse-set`: Set the pulse mode of `he,kscan-direct-pulsed` (turn off the enable pin after the read is done / keep the enable pin always on)

 ## Other
 - `he,input-listener`: Same as `zmk,input-listener` but it executes the input-processors of the parent before going to the ones in the layers and stops when receiving any `ZMK_INPUT_PROC_STOP`
 - `he,input-split`: Same as `zmk,input-split` but doesn't send the input when it receives a `ZMK_INPUT_PROC_STOP` (only for the peripheral side)
-- `he,kscan-he-direct-pulsed-forwarder`: Allows for external control of `he,kscan-he-direct-pulsed`(generate kscan event outside of the driver and control how the driver works)
+- `he,kscan-forwarder`: Allows for external control of `he,kscan-direct-pulsed`(generate kscan events outside of the driver)
+- `he,pulse-set-forwarder`: Allows for external control of `he,kscan-direct-pulsed`(control how the `kscan-direct-pulsed driver` works)